-An acclaimed and haunting tale of love and vengeance - from the author of the bestselling Silk
+A haunting tale of love and vengeance, from the internationally bestselling author of Silk

 “Highly romantic and breathtakingly lyrical”